 ARTIST Alex Culshaw’s thought-provoking and innovative film work has been shown at leading festivals and galleries across Europe.

-But the former RGS student still feels the pull of home, returning to Ripon to shine a light on a mass teenage fainting phenomenon for a recent acclaimed Arts Council-funded project.
+But the former RGS student still feels the pull of home, returning to Ripon to shine a light on a mass teenage fainting phenomenon for a recent acclaimed Arts Council-funded project which was recently featured at the Chicago Underground Film Festival.

 In addition Alex, who is also a BA (fine art) tutor, came back to her old school to lead workshops with current students interested in art and moving image.